cheesyminecart/blog-astro-v3/src/content/blog/agn_rundown.md

 This isn't a threat for now.
 Sagittarius A\* and its neighbour, Andromeda, have repeatedly assured us that they'll try to prevent this from happening to them.
 Even when it's inevitable.
 Yes, we know, recruit.

 Even while being very, very far away from us, they're still quite the threat.
 Well, they can outshine sun-like stars 700 light years away from us - a difference in brightness of around 10 to the 12 magnitudes, compared to the Sun.
 The closest one of these objects is located 581 million years away - a corresponding luminosity of 1.37 trillion times our sun!
 Even then, it isn't the brightest quasar - 3C 273, a quasar 2.4 billion years away from us, shines with an apparent visual magnitude of 12.9, or a brightness of almost 25 trillion suns!
-Meeting one of these up close in the hydrogen would vaporise your retina

 ![3C 273 imaged by Hubble](/blog-images/3c273%20hubble%20image.webp)